elastic/apm-server/TESTING.md

 ### Launching apmsoak on GCP

-Workers with `apmsoak` installed for generating load can be created on GCP using the `soaktest_workers` terraform module.
+Worker with `apmsoak` installed for generating load can be created on GCP using the `soaktest_workers` terraform module.
 The terraform module can be run as follows:

 ```